- Sunset Garage (1929)

 Through a newspaper notice, the McGraths had cordially invited the community to attend the festivities.
 Some 200 guests accepted the hospitality, toured the hotel and danced on the cafe’s maple dance floor from 8:00 p.m. until midnight.
 Managed by Mr. and Mrs. McGrath, it was the largest and most modern hotel in North Bend and the vicinity.
 Read more about this building’s history and context in the National Register of Historic Places.

-Once Edgewick was gone the company took a while to settle their lawsuits and figure out next steps.
-In 1923 they started logging in the Middle Fork and built this office in town as their administrative hub.
+After Edgewick’s destruction, the Timber Company took a while to settle its lawsuits and figure out next steps.
+In 1923 it started logging in the Middle Fork and built this office in town as its administrative hub.

-In 1944, the company was acquired by the St. Regis Pulp and Paper Co.
-The little log building was sold and converted to a restaurant and a large structure was built next to the log structure and the log structure was converted to a dance floor, storage, and restrooms.
-Some of the log walls and old stone fireplace were retained.
+After the St. Regis Pulp and Paper Company acquired the North Bend Timber Company in 1944, the little log building was sold and converted to a restaurant.
+After construction of a large adjacent structure, the log building was converted to a dance floor, storage, and restrooms.
+Some of the log walls and old stone fireplace remain.

 Take a right on Ballarat and head south to the North Bend Train Depot.
 The North Bend Depot is a copy of the original train station.

 The North Bend area remained largely inaccessible to commerce until the arrival of the Seattle, Lake Shore & Eastern Railroad in 1889.
 Early settlers William and Mary Taylor platted the townsite – first called Snoqualmie, later Mountain View, and finally North Bend in February 1889.
-North Bend Way was laid out parallel to the railroad.
+They laid out North Bend Way parallel to the railroad.

 You can still enjoy train rides from North Bend to Snoqualmie throughout the year run by the Northwest Railway Museum.

-Head back to North Bend Way and cross to the other side.
-Head west to the building that currently house Cook Real Estate Services.
-The original building hiding within is a small concrete Bank of North Bend (1913) built in 1910.
+Head back to and cross North Bend Way to the small concrete building that currently houses Cook Real Estate Services.
+The Bank of North Bend (1913) originally occupied this structure.

-The concrete bank was purchased by C. Beadon Hall and his sister Isadore Hall in 1923.
+C. Beadon Hall and his sister Isadore Hall purchased the concrete bank in 1923.
 It became part of Beadon’s Washington State Bank system, including banks at Duvall, Tolt and Snoqualmie.
 The North Bend Post reported in October of that year that “This Bank is Being Built Up.”
-The bank was remodeled in 1929 with a heavy classical cornice, moldings above the corner entry and ornamental lanterns.
+A 1929 remodel enhanced the bank’s appearance with a heavy classical cornice, moldings above the corner entry, and ornamental lanterns.

 Learn more and see historic photos at Cook Real Estate Services history section.

-Head north to the building next door.
+Head northwest two doors to the building next door.
 This building originally housed Keith Lord’s Radio Shop (1929).
 In the 1940’s housed Don Tift’s barber shop and later Bellinger’s shoes.

-Next door is the building the began as Fred Weisenbach Barber Shop (1928) when it was built it 1928.
+The building at the next door (currently 110 W North Bend Way) began as Fred Weisenbach Barber Shop (1928) when it built it 1928.
 In the 1940’s it became a dress shop.

-Continuing north you’ll arrive at a building that was owned and operated by Watt and Francis Glacier as Glazier’s Drygoods (1941).
+Continuing northwest to 112 West North Bend Way, a building Watt and Francis Glacier owned and operated as Glazier’s Drygoods (1941).

 Cross the alley for the next stop.
-This building, built in 1941 was operated as Lee Brother’s Grocery Store (1941).
+This building, constructed in 1941, operated as Lee Brother’s Grocery Store (1941).

 On the corner where the parking lot and landscaping is located was the WWII Memorial for North Bend, listing the names of all North Bend folks in the Armed Forces during WWII.

-Cross over Bendigo and head north to the North Bend Theatre (1941).
-Like many small towns, North Bend got it’s own theater in 1941.
-Over the years most towns have either torn down or converted their theaters to other uses, North Bend’s however continues to have a working and thriving family theater.
+Cross over Bendigo Blvd. and head north to the North Bend Theatre (1941).
+Like many small towns, North Bend got its own theater in 1941.
+While most towns have either torn down or converted their theaters to other uses, North Bend’s continues as a thriving family theater.

-Below is a copy of an article that appeared on the front page of the Snoqualmie Valley Record published the day after the theater’s opening night on April 9, 1941,
+The following article appeared on the front page of the Snoqualmie Valley Record, published the day after the theater’s opening night on April 9, 1941.

 New Theatre Opens at N.B.: Many Marvel at Beautiful Interior-Lavish Appointments-Excellent Sound